 - Junior Golf

-Parents / guardians The above points also apply to parents and guardians
+Parents / guardians - The Kent Golf Social Contract also apply to parents and guardians

 You agree to drop off and collect your children in a timely manner.